MENTAL HEALTH AND WELLBEING

 There are various ways you can access support:

-• Make use of the Student Chaplaincy and Counselling Service
+- Make use of the Pastoral Support Team and in-house Counselling Service

 If you feel you need urgent medical assistance you should dial 999, or contact Accident and Emergency services.